-Costs of $263,348,699 include the gross salaries or wages and benefit costs for employee services.
+Costs of $262.4 million include the gross salaries or wages and benefit costs for employee services.

 Professional and Contracted Services

-Costs of $20,471,442 were used for services rendered to the school district by firms, individuals, utility companies, and/or other organizations.
+Costs of $23.6 million were used for services rendered by firms, individuals, utility companies, and/or other organizations.

 Supplies and Materials

-Amounted to $10,322,266; these include textbooks, testing materials, fuel to transport children, and other general supplies and materials.
+Cost of $11.3 million include testing materials, fuel to transport children, and other general supplies and materials.

-Capital outlay of $799,395 was spent on building acquisition, building improvements, buses and vehicles, furniture, and other equipment.
+Costs of $560,593 was spent on building improvements, furniture, and other equipment.

 Other Operating Costs

-Costs of $4,646,698 include student and staff travel fees, and property insurance.
+Costs of $7.4 million include student and staff travel fees, and property insurance.